event4u-app/data-helpers/starlight/src/content/docs/simple-dto/introduction.md

 description: Powerful, framework-agnostic Data Transfer Objects for PHP 8.2+
 ---

-SimpleDto is a powerful, framework-agnostic Data Transfer Object (Dto) library for PHP 8.2+ that makes working with structured data simple, type-safe, and performant.
+SimpleDto is a powerful, framework-agnostic Data Transfer Object (Dto) library for PHP 8.2+ that makes working with structured data simple, type-safe and performant.

 ## What is a Dto?